look-itsaxiom/PT-Demo/docs/StandupLog.md

 This file contains the daily standup logs for Project Township.
 For standup ritual expectations and project management, see docs/Project.md.

+### 2025-05-13
+- New session started.
+Project management session initiated by boss.
+Ready to review current goals, tasks, and priorities.
+- Major unblocker: Offline design work for Locations, Town Resources, and their interaction is now complete enough to proceed.
+- Next: Implement first location resource and ensure DataRegistry loads and exposes it. (dev)

+---
+*Log updated by pm on 2025-05-13: Locations/Town Resources design unblocker.
+Implementation of first location is now actionable.
+Next step assigned to dev.*

 ### 2025-05-08
 - **What we did last session:**
   - Project management bootstrapping initiated.